 Mission and Mandate

-The mission of the Department of Health and Human Services is to enhance the health and well-being of Americans providing effective health and human services and fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.
-HHS is guided a commitment to promoting health equity, improving healthcare quality and access, and addressing the social determinants of health that contribute to disparities in health outcomes.
+The mission of the Department of Health and Human Services is to enhance the health and well-being of Americans by providing effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.
+HHS is guided by a commitment to promoting health equity, improving healthcare quality and access, and addressing the social determinants of health that contribute to disparities in health outcomes.

 Structure and Organization